railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 the past month, past two months, and so on.

-For an analysis by partner you can use the partner balance that you get through the menu :menuselection:`Financial Management --> Reporting --> Partner Accounts --> Partner balance`.
+For an analysis by partner you can use the partner balance that you get through the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Partner Balance`.
 The system then supplies you with a PDF report containing one line per partner representing the cumulative credit balance.